morbrian/appcompose/README.md

 * Container not required.
 * Nginx must be able to redirect to this.

+## How to ignore environment files

+In order to avoid accidental commit of the env files, configure git to locally ignore these files in the cloned repository.

+        git update-index --assume-unchanged *.env

+If the need to commit these files ever arises, this can easily be undone with:

+        git update-index --no-assume-unchanged *.env

 ## Docker Preparation

 The compose file refers to several baseline containers that must be built ahead of time.